 The landlord’s rights to access the flat.
 You should be made aware that your landlord has rights of access as well as be informed how much notice must be provided.
 Your solicitors should enable you to have an understanding of the building insurance provisions An explanation as to the provision in the lease to pay service charges - with regard to both the building, and the wider rights a lessee enjoys Will you be prohibited or prevented from having pets in the property?
 Setting out your legal entitlements in respect of common areas in the building.By way of example, does the lease provide for a right of way over an accessway or hallways?

 I am the registered owner of a 1st floor flat in Hazlemere, conveyancing formalities finalised half a dozen years ago.
 Can you give me give me an indication of the likely cost of a lease extension?
 Corresponding properties in Hazlemere with an extended lease are worth £201,000.
 The ground rent is £45 yearly.
 The lease terminates on 21st October 2088

 With just 65 years unexpired we estimate the premium for your lease extension to be between £13,300 and £15,400 plus plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more detailed due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first seeking the advice of a professional.